rule

 Râdhâ Mâdhava 2

-(15) S'armishthhâ thus rebuked breathed heavily like a trampled serpent and said very angry biting her lip to the guru's daughter: (16) 'What a nonsense, you beggar!
-You don't know your place.
-Isn't it you who waits outside our house [for food] like the crows do?'
+(15) S'armishthhâ thus being rebuked breathed heavily, like a trampled serpent, and very angrily biting her lip said to the guru's daughter: (16) 'What a nonsense, you beggar!
+You do not know your place.
+Is it not you who waits outside our house [for food] like the crows do?'

-(28) With his consent to settle matters expressed Devayânî her desire: 'To whomever my father gives me, I will go, with my servant [S'armishthhâ] and her friends.'
+(28) With his consent to settle matters [as demanded] Devayânî expressed her desire: 'To whomever my father gives me away in marriage, she [S'armishthhâ] must accompany me as my follower.'

-(38) Thus took he the opportunity to change place requesting the eldest son: 'O Yadu, beloved son, please give me your youth in exchange for this old age!
-(39) With what the father of your mother gave me, my dear son, am I not satisfied in my sensual needs, let me by the good of your age enjoy life for a few more years!' [see also 7.5: 30]
+(38) He thus got the opportunity to change places with his eldest son.
+He asked him: 'Oh Yadu, beloved son, please give me your youth in exchange for this old age!
+(39) I am not yet satisfied in my sensual needs, my dear son.
+When you take upon yourself the burden of old age that your grandfather [S'ukra] wished me, I can enjoy life a few years more [see also 7.5: 30].'

-(40) S'rî Yadu said: 'I'm not happy with accepting your old age while you remain in youth.
-Without [having had] the experience of bodily happiness will a person [like me] never become indifferent about material pleasures!' [see also: 7.12: 9-11 and B.G 4: 13]
+(40) S'rî Yadu said: 'I am not happy to accept your old age while you remain youthful.
+A person [like me] will never become free from material desires without [having had] the experience of bodily happiness [see also 7.12: 9-11 and B.G.
+4: 13]!'

-(41) The father requested Turvasu, Druhyu and Anu, o son of Bharata, but they refused to accept because they, not knowing the true nature [of the soul], took their temporality for something permanent.
-(42) He asked Pûru even though he was a younger son, saying to him: 'You my dear son, are of a better fiber, you wouldn't, like your older brothers did, refuse me.'
+(41) The father requested Turvasu, Druhyu and Anu, oh son of Bharata, but they refused to accept because they, not conversant with the true nature [of the soul], took their temporality for something permanent.
+(42) He asked Pûru who was younger but better qualified.
+He said to him: 'You, my dear son, would not turn me down like your older brothers did, would you?'

-(43) S'rî Pûru said: 'Who o King, best among the people, has in this world the chance to repay the father who gave him his body, for it is by his mercy that he may enjoy a higher life.
-(44) He who acts in respect of his father's wishes is the best, he who acts on his command is but mediocre and low class is he who acts without faith, but like stool is he who defies his father's words.'
+(43) S'rî Pûru said: 'Who, oh King, oh best among the people, gets in this world the chance to repay his father for the body that he gave?
+It is by his mercy that one may enjoy a higher life.
+(44) He who acts in respect of his father's wishes is the best one, he who acts on his command is but mediocre, and low-class is he who acts irreverently.
+But he who defies his father's words is like his stool.'

 next